Emotional Intelligence | Stevehein.com

 How is nature supposed to work, when it is working as close to perfectly as is naturally possible?

 Someone once said that babies are born with perfect DNA.
 This is an interesting concept.
 Most of the time it seems to be true.
-So what happens then to make a person think so much about their own needs that they don't think about others and we are tempted to call them selfish, especially when they are not helping us fill some needs that we have, or perhaps blatantly refusing to allow themselves to be used by us in our attempt to fill our own needs?
+So what happens then to make a person think so much about their own needs that they don't think about others and we are tempted to call them selfish?
+In my experience, we are most likely to use this label, by the way when that person is helping us fill some needs that we have, or perhaps they are refusing to allow themselves to be used by us.

-When depressed teens feel bad about something they did, in other words when they feel guilty or responsible, they tend to think he or she is are a bad person and sometimes this leads to them wanting to kill themselves.
+When depressed teens feel bad about something they did, in other words when they feel guilty or responsible, they tend to think of themselves as a bad person.
+This often contributes to their desire to kill themselves.
 If they feel bad enough about themselves, they will feel weak, powerless and won't feel able to repair damage they have caused or make any kind of restitution for pain they have caused.
 They will also feel undeserving of forgiveness.
-And these feelings are connected to thoughts which go something like this: "I am a bad person.
-I do everyone a favor and kill myself."
+These feelings are connected to thoughts which go something like this: "I am a bad person.
+I will do everyone a favor and kill myself."

 In other words, suicidal people don't believe they are capable of fixing things, of making restitution.
 They have been taught that they are powerless, and that they are hurtful people.
-Typically they are taught they are selfish, uncaring, not kind etc. The parents are the ones who are teaching this to them since the parents feel hurt when the child or teen doesn't do what the parent needs them to do for the fulfilment of the parents' needs.
+Typically they are taught they are selfish, uncaring, not kind etc. The parents in particular are the ones who are teaching this to them since the parents feel hurt, frustrated, out of control, etc. when the child or teen doesn't do what the parent needs them to do for the fulfilment of the parents' needs.

 Basically one of the two things that happens is that the parents feel pain, they feel hurt, so a natural instinct is to hurt the thing which hurts you to try to stop it from hurting or killing you.
 But the other thing parents are doing is more subtle.
 They do something animals in the jungle or forest don't do.
 If one animal attacks another and the second one escapes, the first might feel frustrated and hungry.
 But it is unlikely to call the prey "selfish."
 If it did, it would be like saying "Hey come back here and let me eat you.
 You should feel bad about running away from me."
 We wouldn't expect an animal to go back and be eaten, so why do we expect humans to?